 - Potassium-sparing diuretics like “Aldactone” (can cause hyperkalemia, especially if taking with ACE or ARBs)

-- blocks norepinephrine effects on the heart muscle
+- blocks norepinephrine and epinephrine effects on the heart muscle

 - given in stable heart failure with ACE inhibitors